pbour/histos/README.md

 # histos
-A tool to quickly draw equi-width histograms on screen
+A tool to quickly draw equi-width histograms on the terminal

 ## Usage
        $ ./histos.pl [OPTION]...
 [FILE]